MEDUSA

 Editorial team: Yoyo Munk, Billie Temple, Alysha Naples, Eliza Scott

-Published by Hurtwood Press
+Published by Hurtwood Books

 All images courtesy of Hurtwood Press